How to choose palliative*

 Ideally, palliative care should start at diagnosis.

 Studies have shown that early, supportive palliative care extends life and provides better quality of life.

 Palliative care is also “all about” good conversations covering everything from managing the daily needs of managing a serious medical condition, to sharing “bucket list” goals and dreams.
-An excellent model for such conversations is offered online by 5 Wishes.
+An excellent model for such conversations is offered by 5 Wishes.

 - Only for seniors

 - Only for those with a terminal disease

 - Only for those who don’t have family who can provide daily care